 If an irradiated food or food containing irradiated ingredients/components is exempt from bearing a label when provided for retail sale (e.g. unpackaged fruits or vegetables, or ready to eat foods) then a statement that the food, ingredient or component of the food has been treated with ionising radiation must be located on or in connection with the display of the food.
-This statement also applies to irradiated ingredients/components of a food, although subclause 6(2) of Standard 1.5.3 allows for this statement to appear as part of the declaration of that ingredient/component (e.g. within an ingredient list) on the label.
+This statement also applies to ingredients (i.e. on the label of a food made from irradiated tomatoes/capsicums), although subclause 6(2) of Standard 1.5.3 allows for this statement to appear as part of the declaration of that ingredient/component (e.g. within an ingredient list) on the label.